How do I use the new Shopify Metafields? - Day 1

 Shopify Metafield Input Options

 True or False

 This is huge!
 With the selected field, you know the value that you’re looking to store will be uniform from product to product.
 For example, you can use a file input to upload a size chart for your fashion line, measurements for your box supply store that previously had to be added into the description or ingredients to your meal delivery store.
 The JSON object allows me to add new data easily, plus it has an extra formatting tool to make sure it’s inputted correctly.

 When creating a new field, it’s simple and intuitive to name that field and give it a description.
 You can even change the namespace if you have admin related fields you want to use to control the theme or set specific ones to show the customer.
 Once you create that field, it automatically shows up on every product page or variant.
 No more having to deal with a product and having to remember if you set the metafield value or not, it’s right there on the product page!

 Now that the input is right on the product page, you can clearly see what information needs to be added and if has been entered yet.
 As an out of the box feature, you might assume that you can add new metafields to a product or variant and they will appear in your theme.
 This isn’t the case unless the theme is written that way.
 I’m confident that this new feature will be adapted quickly and new themes being developed will integrate this new feature and make it easy for new users to add even more to their stores.
 If you want to add custom data to your site, working with a theme developer is the best route to success.

 That's it for day one.
-Stay tuned for Metafields Day 2 for some quick insight into metafields theme implementation.
+Check out Metafields Day 2 for some quick insight into metafields theme implementation.